Drew-Alleman/csgo-hops/README.md

 # csgo-hops
-A CSGO bunny-hop cheat obfuscated with python and compiled with msbuild.
+A CS:GO bunny-hop cheat obfuscated with python and compiled with msbuild.

 ## Showcase
 ![preview](preview.gif)